Parsing Carrier PDF Invoices with pdfplumber Step-by-Step

 def reset(self):

-self.open = False
+self.failures, self.open = 0, False

-def validate_line_items(items: Iterator[dict], breaker: CircuitBreaker) -> Iterator[LineItem]:
+def validate(rows: Iterator[dict], breaker: CircuitBreaker) -> Iterator[LineItem]:

-for item in items:
+for row in rows:

 try: